sungnga/revents/README.md

   - Install: `npm i react-datepicker`
 - Date-fns library to work with react-datepicker
   - date-fns docs: date-fns.org
+  - Run: `npm ls date-fns` to see the version that react-datepicker is using
   - Install: `npm i date-fns@2.25.0`